act-rules/act-rules.github.io/_rules/SC4-1-2-iframe-unique-name.md

 #### Pass example 5

-`frames` having the same `title` within a given document context, but one of them is not exposed to assistive technologies.
+`iframes` having the same `title` within a given document context, but one of them is not exposed to assistive technologies.

 ```html
 <iframe style="display:none;" title="List of Contributors" src="../test-assets/SC4-1-2-iframe-unique-name-doc1.html">